RickaPrincy/Templi/README.md

-# Templi :memo:
+# templi :memo:

 ![templi](images/version.png)

-Templi is a groundbreaking tool designed to expedite the template file generation process.
+templi is a groundbreaking tool designed to expedite the template file generation process.
 It operates as both a powerful library and an associated program (CLI) for straightforward usage.

 # Installation :seedling: